limikael/ideas/BambooFarm.md

 to solve with [https://github.com/limikael/ideas/blob/master/PostScarcityRobotics.md](The Mavis Rail Robot).
 I have been thinking in terms of growing food, but why not construction material?
 One of the reasons why I think this to be a good idea is that I immagine that consistency is an important propetry for bamboo grown as construction material.

+## Thinking Further
+It would be very awesome to automate the production of bamboo, then at the same side automate the production of sections of prefab [Joglo](https://en.wikipedia.org/wiki/Joglo) houses.